ProfH4/ProfH4/README.md

 - [Lecture Notes](https://github.com/ProfH4/Lecture_Notes)
 - [Teams](https://teams.microsoft.com/meet/369425254456072?p=2rX3ofeSkjOJKBTBPQ)

-## Short CV

-Dr. Javier Villalba-Diez is a distinguished expert with the unique accomplishment of holding two PhDs from the Universidad Politécnica de Madrid (UPM)—both awarded for excellence as the best doctoral theses in their fields.
-His first PhD in Engineering, Economics, and Organizational Innovation (2016) focuses on Strategic Organizational Design, while his second PhD in Quantum Computational Applications for Industry 4.0 (2022) underscores his cutting-edge expertise in future-ready technologies.

-Driven by a mission to empower individuals and organizations to achieve strategic goals while building trust, Dr. Villalba-Diez is a Mechanical Engineer from Technische Universität München and an Industrial Engineer from UPM (2003).
-Over the past 20 years, he has served as a professor, consultant, and production manager in German, American, and Japanese manufacturing environments, applying his deep technical and strategic knowledge to real-world challenges.

-His research interests span transformative areas such as Quantum Computing, Deep Learning, Hoshin Kanri, Strategic Organizational Design, and Business AI.
-Dr. Villalba-Diez’s work takes him around the globe, collaborating with companies and visiting hundreds of factories to test innovative ideas and share valuable insights.

-With his dual PhDs and extensive global experience, he continues to push the boundaries of industry and technology, dividing his time between Germany, the USA, Japan, and Spain.

 ### 2026

 - Villalba-Díez, J., González-Marcos, A., Losada-González, J.C., Ordeires-Meré, J. (2026) Fractal photonic crystals with controlled disorder for robust 3D-integrated on-chip quantum mode localization. *Optical and Quantum Electronics* 58, 166. [https://doi.org/10.1007/s11082-026-08741-3](https://doi.org/10.1007/s11082-026-08741-3)